-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-N/A \Box Yes □ No company.
-Act. company.
-See the definitions of "large accelerated filer," "accelerated filer" and emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated filer \square Non-accelerated filer \square Accelerated filer \Box Emerging growth company \Box has electe If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards† provided pursuant to Section 13(a) of the Exchange Act. † † The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.
-Example 3.1 the financial statements included in this filing: tandards as issued by the International Accounting Standards Board \square Other \square If "Other elected to estion, indicate by check mark which financial statement item the registrant has □ Item 17 □ Item 18 If this is a n annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). $\hfill \boxtimes \mathrm{No}$
+Indicate by check mark if the registrant is a well-known seaso ned issuer, as defined in Rule 405 of the Securities Act. ⊠ Yes □ No If this report is an annual or transition report, indicate by che of the Securities Exchange Act of 1934. ck mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) □ Yes ⊠ No ll reports required to be file by Section 13 or 15(d) of the Securities Exchange Act of food that the registrant was required to file such reports) and (2) has been subject to ⊠ Yes □ No electronically every Interactive Data File required to be submitted pursuant to Rule eceding 12 months (or for such shorter period that the registrant was required to ⊠ Yes □ No , erated filer, an accelerated filer, a non-accelerated filer or an emerging growth elerated filer" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large Accelerated filer ⊠ Accelerated filer \square Non-accelerated filer \square Emerging growth company \square tements in accordance with U.S. GAAP, indicate by check mark if the registrant has g with any new or revised financial accounting standards† provided pursuant to † The term "new or revised financial accounting standits Accounting Standards Codification after April 5, ard" refers to any update issued by the Financial Accounting Standards Board to 2012. ort on and attestation to its management's assessment of the effectiveness of its internal orbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that ⊠ Yes □ No Indicate by check mark which basis of accounting the registra nt has used to prepare the financial statements included in this filing: U.S. GAAP \square International Financial Reporting Standards as issued by the International Accounting Standards Board $oximes$ Other \Box If "Other" has been checked in response to the previous quest to follow. ion, indicate by check mark which financial statement item the registrant has elected $\hfill\Box$ Item 17 If this is an annual report, indicate by check mark whether the $\hfill\Box$ Item 18 ne registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ⊠ No